Kevin's Heart

 "Kevin's Heart" is a song by American rapper J. Cole, released on April 20, 2018 from his fifth studio album, KOD.
 It was written alongside producers T-Minus and Mark Pelli, making it the only track on the album not to be produced by Cole.
-The song’s title is a reference to American comedian Kevin Hart, who appears in the video as well.
+The song’s title is a reference to American comedian Kevin Hart, who appears in the music video as well.

 Lyrical interpretation

 Vice said the song "considers the thinking behind a man's unfaithfulness.
 The fact that the song goes its entirety without the offender once blaming his spouse for his actions is a serious "whew" moment.
 Here, Cole frames temptation as a habit that needs kicking."
 Billboard mentioned that "the song tells the tale of fighting off the urge to cheat."

 Music video

 On April 24, 2018, Cole released the music video for the song, "Kevin's Heart".
 The video features the song's namesake, American comedian Kevin Hart, and was directed by Cole and Scott Lazer.